tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 #### Showing plugin page ####

-The plugin page can be displayed according to its category like this:
+A plugin page can be displayed according to its category like these:

 * `wp-admin/admin.php?page=my-plugin`
 * `wp-admin/tools.php?page=my-plugin`